 - “Castaway meets Apollo 13!”
 (The Martian.)

-Thinking in terms of mashups might help you come up with ideas for card games as well.
+Thinking in terms of mashups might help you come up with ideas as well.
 “If you steal from one author [or game designer] it’s plagiarism; if you steal from many it’s research,” said the playwright Wilson Mizner.
 Don’t feel bad about starting from such a point.
 Your idea will change and diverge from this initial inspiration as you develop the game further.
 In fact, your playtesting and development will consist of original research that will make the final product your own.

 Another way to proceed is to take an existing game and constrain it.
 What would Monopoly be like as only a card game?
 What might Magic: The Gathering look like with only 104 cards?